tsusanto/gt/_posts/2025-10-01-pork-with-chinese-fuzzy-melon.md

 We ended our membership at the sports club and is now playing pickleball almost exclusively at the newly opened indoor pickleball club.
 We had a great time at the sports club and I'm thankful for all the happy memories there.

-We have already made friends with a regular group of folks and I'm so grateful for this friendly community.
+We have already made friends with a regular group of folks at the indoor pickleball club and I'm so grateful for this friendly community.

 Yesterday someone organized a surprise noon birthday party for one of the members and we were invited.
 I grilled some lemongrass tri tip to bring to the party.